jjamieson1/celestialtech-notes/source/CPTS/Reconnaissance/Footprinting.rst

 References
 ************
-See :doc:`Active Scanning <../../OFSEC/recon/Active Scanning>` for information about OSINT and passive measures.
+See :ref:`Active Scanning` for information about OSINT and passive measures.